joeyday/joeyday.com/_posts/2014/2014-10-29-short-form-blogging.md

 - Don’t obsess over proofreading before just clicking Publish.
 - Have fun.
 If it’s not fun, walk away.
 Play with the kids instead.

 What do you think?
 If you have your own blog, what’s keeping you from posting new content?
-Are Facebook and Twitter enough of an outlet for you, or could blogging be just the thing you need to get your creative writing juices flowing again?\[endmark\]
+Are Facebook and Twitter enough of an outlet for you, or could blogging be just the thing you need to get your creative writing juices flowing again?{% include endmark.html %}